Natural septic treatment powder. Monthly natural septic defense. No harsh chemicals.

 After pumping, keep the system supported.

-Maintane helps turn a pump-out into an ongoing routine: live bacteria, no harsh chemicals, and one level scoop per toilet once a month.
+Maintane helps turn a pump-out into an ongoing maintenance routine: live bacteria, no harsh chemicals, and once-monthly use as directed after normal function returns.
+It is not emergency repair or a pumping replacement.

 Pump and forget